frederic-perez/AmE-dictionary/data/idioms.md

 __brick wall__ _The 49ers continue to be a brick wall for opposing RBs._
 __bright spark__ (Primarily heard in UK, Australia, New Zealand.)
 A clever person.
 __bring (one) to one’s feet__ To make someone or an audience rise up applauding or cheering in approval or in salute to someone or something.
 (Usually refers to an audience.) _The finale brought the audience to its feet.
 Liz was brought to her feet by the playing of the national anthem._
+__bring (someone) to terms__ To compel a person or group to agree to or do something, especially a set of demands or conditions. _The rebels’ unflinching siege of the king’s palace eventually brought the government to terms._
 __bring (something) into effect__ :dart: To cause (something) to apply, begin operating, or take effect; to begin implementing or enforcing (something). _The new government has vowed to bring several policies into effect, aimed at helping struggling citizens get by._
 __bring a knife to a gunfight__ To come poorly prepared or equipped for some task, goal, competition, or confrontation.
 Often used in the negative as a forewarning or piece of advice.
 __bring about__ :two: To cause something to happen. _That landmark civil rights case brought about great societal upheaval._